 Puerto Rican culture balances formal professional expectations with deeply personal warmth — and the social signals for each context are specific enough to matter.
 Misreading them costs professional relationships and social credibility.

 In business settings, conservative attire and formal address using Señor and Señora are expected until explicitly relaxed.
-Showing up to a client meeting in beachwear because “it’s a Caribbean island” signals a lack of seriousness that will be noted and remembered.
-This is a formal professional culture that exists in a tropical climate, not because of the climate.
+Showing up to a client meeting in beachwear because “it’s a Caribbean island” signals a lack of seriousness that will be noted.
+This is a formal professional culture that exists in a tropical climate, not because of it.

 Personal interactions operate on a different frequency entirely.
 Greetings between acquaintances involve direct eye contact, a firm handshake, and a kiss on the cheek.
 Meals are communal — uninvited guests are welcomed at the table, and leaving before the meal has fully concluded is a visible social error.

 If invited to a local home, bring something sweet.
 An offer to help clean up after the meal is implicitly expected and necessary to demonstrate gratitude.
-Failing to offer will be noticed, even if it isn’t mentioned in the moment.
+Failing to offer will be noticed, even if it isn’t mentioned.

-Pro Tip: In a local panadería or café, visibly complaining about slow service will instantly identify you as someone who doesn’t belong here.
+Pro Tip: In a local panadería or café, visibly complaining about slow service will instantly identify you as someone who doesn’t belong.
 Patient, warm greetings are the social currency of the island — invest accordingly.

-How to build community beyond the expat bubble
+How do you build community beyond the expat bubble?

 The expat bubble in Puerto Rico is real and self-reinforcing.
 Condado, Rincón, and the San Juan coworking circuit are full of people who interact almost exclusively with other US remote workers.
 That arrangement is comfortable in the short term and produces genuine isolation over time.